xschen-beb/CyberThreat-Eval/output/Monti Ransomware Unleashes a New Encryptor for Linux.md

     Port: Commonly 22 (but can vary)
     Severity: Critical
     Incident: Monti Ransomware Activity
-    Signature name: ìMonti Ransomware Indicatorsî
+    Signature name: ‚ÄúMonti Ransomware Indicators‚Äù
     Internal checks:
-        - Setting1: Ensure OpenSSH service is configured securely ñ In platform
+        - Setting1: Ensure OpenSSH service is configured securely ‚Äì In platform
-        - Setting2: Verify that SSH port (22) is not exposed to the Internet unless absolutely necessary ñ Inside VMs
+        - Setting2: Verify that SSH port (22) is not exposed to the Internet unless absolutely necessary ‚Äì Inside VMs
-        - Setting3: Enforce strong, unique passwords and use MFA for SSH access ñ Inside VMs External scanning:
+        - Setting3: Enforce strong, unique passwords and use MFA for SSH access ‚Äì Inside VMs External scanning:
         - Port (22) open
         - Indicators of compromise related to Monti ransomware